omnt/iperf/README.md

 The projects (as of mid-2021) are in active, but separate, development.
 The continuing iperf2 development project can be found at https://sourceforge.net/projects/iperf2/.

+iperf3 contains a number of options and functions not present in iperf2.
+In addition, some flags are changed from their iperf2
+counterparts:

+    -C, --linux-congestion    set congestion control algorithm (Linux only) (-Z in iperf2)
+    --bidir                   bidirectional testing mode
+                              (-d in iperf2)

+Some iperf2 options are not available in iperf3:

+    -r, --tradeoff           Do a bidirectional test individually -T, --ttl                time-to-live, for multicast (default 1) -x, --reportexclude [CDMSV]   exclude C(connection) D(data) M(multicast) S(settings) V(server) reports
+    -y, --reportstyle C      report as a Comma-Separated Values

+Also removed is the ability to set the options via environment variables.

 Known Issues
 ------------